AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## MPIMedianFilter
 Performs the median filter except in MPJ instead of the lambda.

+## MPIThreadedMedianFilter
+Performs the median filter except in MPJ that includes threading within each created process.

 ## Histogram
 This section is found under GraphHistogram.java.
 It accepts the following parameter: current image.
 In order to create a histogram, each pixel is looked at (not in parallel since the required semaphore would slow the process to slower than a sequential version) and the gray color value ((int) (c.getRed() * 0.299) + (int) (c.getGreen() * 0.587) + (int) (c.getBlue() * 0.114)) is added to an int array of size 256 in the correct position.
 This histogram is then saved to histogram.png.